-1) Pick the right site
+1. Pick the right spot

 When picking a tent site, consider which way the wind is blowing.
 Position the narrowest part of your tent, usually the foot, into the wind so that your tent isn’t a great big sail.
 Also, look for natural features like trees or boulders that could serve as windbreaks.

-2) Get heavy bits of gear ready as anchors
+2. Get heavy bits of gear ready as anchors

-3) Connect your tent poles first
+3. Connect your tent poles first

 Before unpacking your tent and rainfly, set up your poles.
-Once the tent is out in the wind, it will become a wild, flapping beast and you’ll need the poles to tame it and give it a structure that you can manage.
+Once the tent is out in the wind, it will become a wild, flapping beast and you’ll need the poles quickly to tame it and give it a structure that you can manage.

 With two tent stakes in hand, unpack the tent body first.
 Grab the tent by whatever side will be facing the wind and let the wind blow the tent body away from you.
-Then stake down this side of the tent.
+Then securely stake down this side of the tent.

-5) Add your poles
+5. Add the poles

-6) Attach the rainfly
+6. Attach the rainfly

 As you unpack it, hold the rainfly from the side that will be facing into the wind.
 Allow the wind to lift the fly over the tent.
 If you’re solo, this is the toughest part: Scurry back and forth to attach each of the fly’s points.

-7) Guy-out and cinch down the tent
+7. Guy out and cinch down the tent